 Most of us are tied to technology — incessantly connected through at least one device.
 Our phone is always on us or close at hand.
 We use a laptop to work remotely or conduct meetings.
-Our calendar links across our devices to keep us organized and maybe our whole family too.
-Digital technology has become a central part of our lives, but is this dependency simply benign?
+Our calendar links across our devices to keep us, and maybe our whole family, organized.
+Digital technology plays a central role in our lives.
+But is this dependency simply benign?

 James Kelly, the director or FaithTech, didn't really consider how his reliance on technology could be unhealthy until he heard about the growing issue of digital addiction at a conference a few years ago.
 Now he's helping to spearhead The Digital Sabbath Experiment.
 You can learn more through this video.

 Could our attachment to devices be eating away at our attachment to those we love, especially to our families?
 Is it possible that our habitual over-consumption of digital media is eroding our relationship with God?

 Life completely "off the grid" seems impossible, and for most of us, it would require a career change.
 However, it is important to remember that it is wise to keep our technology use in check.
 We need to create healthy boundaries that protect our minds and our relationships from its damaging effects, especially as it relates to our spiritual health.
 To that end, here are five reasons we need to take a digital sabbath.

 1. Media Use Has Increased Exponentially